top of page

 Scott has served in a variety of C-Level executive roles in organizations ranging from $5M to over $70M in annual revenue.
 Scott has also overseen a wide range of M&A transactions and projects ranging from $5M to $50M, building a reputation for efficiently driving transactions to their most rewarding conclusion.
 Scott earned his J.D from Brooklyn Law School and, although no longer practicing, his transactional, restructuring and business operations experience continue to be accretive in his solely owned consulting company, MMHF, Inc., located in Yucca Valley.
 Scott is an avid golfer and student of military history.

-Ed Tick, Advisory
+Headshot of Ed Tick, Advisory Board

 Ed Tick Ph.D